google/earthengine-community/tutorials/sar-basics/index.md

 ---
-title: Synthetic Aperture Radar (SAR) basics
+title: Synthetic Aperture Radar (SAR) Basics
 description: Introduction to Synthetic Aperture Radar (SAR) basics using Sentinel-1 in GEE.
 author: glemoine62
 tags: SAR, Sentinel-1, Copernicus, radar, microwave, backscattering coefficients, GRD, polarization
 date_published: 2020-08-20
 ---
 <!--
-Copyright 2019 The Google Earth Engine Community Authors
+Copyright 2020 The Google Earth Engine Community Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.